-As an OTT service provider, in Vimond we help broadcasters, media organizations and other content right-holders to ingest, manage and distribute content to their streaming services.
+As an OTT platform provider, in Vimond we help broadcasters, media organizations and other content right-holders to ingest, manage and distribute content to their streaming services.

 So, what's next for the OTT industry?
 Even though we can't predict the future, we can make some assumptions.